 Apparently the steel pipe was bent and, once the light was hung it was very noticeable.
-A dented, crooked light wasn't exactly the look I was going for, so the search was on for light #2.
+A dented, crooked light wasn't exactly the look I was going for in our kitchen remodel, so the search was on for light #2.

 Light #2 was found on one of our trips to our favorite ReStore.
 It looked like it had never been used before, and it was only $5, so we brought it home hoping it would be "the one".

 This one was better but there was still something that wasn't quite right, so the hunt continued.

 I found the next 2

 failures fixtures online and felt confident that one of them would be a winner, but nope, neither one was the right fit.

 Actually, one was way too big for the space and the hubs hated the other.
 Lights #3 and #4 were promptly returned.

 The chrome ReStore light hung for several months as I searched for the right light and, just as I was about to give up, I found light #5, online and on sale at West Elm.

 I think I've finally found "the one", and the hubs couldn't be happier.

 I love the brushed brass of the hardware and the milky glass globe.
 We will also be adding recessed lighting around the room, which is our next project, so this won't be our only source of light.